Death toll rises to 26 in Mexican drug rehab center attack | Taiwan News

 Mexico has long had problems with rehab centers because most are privately run, underfunded and often commit abuses against recovering addicts.
 The government spends relatively little money on rehabilitation, often making the unregistered centers the only option available for poor families.

-Ortiz said there are almost 30 unregistered rehab centers in Irapuato.
-He said some function “as fronts for the cartels.”

-Cartels sometimes use the centers to hide addicts and dealers who face attacks from rivals on the streets.
-Gangs also sometimes use the centers to recruit addicts as dealers.
+In addition, addicts and dealers who face attacks from rivals on the streets sometimes take refuge at the rehab clinics, making the clinics themselves targets for attack.